-You could be amazed at how easy it is to forget about your water heater’s age, or how difficult it can be to recognize a concern before it results in damage.
+You could be amazed at how easy it is to lose track of your water heater’s age, or how hard it can be to recognize an issue before it results in damage.

 Here are five potential signs it might be time to replace your water heater in the Wasatch Front region.

 1. It’s Starting to Show Its Age

 Much like the other essential appliances inside your home, your water heater has a clear life expectancy.
 When it reaches the end, it will run much less efficiently and may be pricier to service than buying a new one.

 The usual water heater life expectancy is around six to eight years.
 You won’t want your water heater to be around for longer than 10 years, as this may lead to pricey damage in your home if it malfunctions.

 There’s always a possibility for your water heater to experience issues sooner than this time, so pay attention to anything that feels odd.